Last Updated on November 21, 2021 by Jim Ferri

 Better yet, the cost of an all-inclusive Un-Cruise aboard the 232-foot, 84-passenger Safari Endeavor, including gourmet meals, good wines and beer, and top-shelf liquors, ranges from $2995 to $4,695 pp, depending upon the stateroom chosen.
 Each stateroom contains an iPod docking station, a DVD player and a flat screen TV, plus a bathrobe, hairdryer, etc.

-Since you don’t have any television reception as you cruise the Sea of Cortez, the TVs are only used to provide information about the ship and your itinerary or allow you to see a DVD borrowed from the ship’s library.
+Since you don’t have any television reception on this Sea of Cortez cruise, the TVs are only used to provide information about the ship and your itinerary or allow you to see a DVD borrowed from the ship’s library.

 Un-Cruise Adventures on the Sea of Cortez